5/11/14: Due to questions I’ve been getting, I’ve added a few notes to the recipes to describe their texture in relation to each other.

 adapted from Barefoot Contessa Parties, by Ina Garten

-NOTE: These cookies are designed to bake up flat and crispy-chewy.
-If you want a more dense cookie, use the Chocolate Chunk Cookie recipe.
+NOTE: If you want a more crunchy and cake-y cookie, use the Chocolate Chunk Cookie recipe below.

 Yield: 4 dozen (can be halved)